PrabhatkrBharti/BetterPR/README.md

 # ConstructPeer
-This repository contains dataset and code of the "ConstructPeer: A Dataset for Estimating the Constructiveness of Peer Review Comments" Authors: Prabhat Kumar Bharti, Tirthankar Ghoshal, Mayank Agrawal, Asif Ekbal Affiliation: Indian Institute of Technology, Patna, India
+This repository contains dataset and code of the "BetterPR: A Dataset for Estimating the Constructiveness of Peer Review Comments" Authors: Prabhat Kumar Bharti, Tirthankar Ghoshal, Mayank Agrawal, Asif Ekbal Affiliation: Indian Institute of Technology, Patna, India

 ### Folders in main repository: